-Working and Caring was the theme of the recent Central Bedfordshire Carers Partnership facilitated by Carers in Bedfordshire on behalf of Central Bedfordshire Council.
+Working and Caring was the theme of the Central Bedfordshire Carers Partnership facilitated by Carers in Bedfordshire on behalf of Central Bedfordshire Council in Sept 2018

 14 carers and 10 professionals, representing ELFT, Job Centre Plus, BRCC & Shared Lives, were joined by guest speakers from Timewise, Employers for Carers (Carers UK) and Central Bedfordshire Council Human Resource department to discuss the issues faced by carers either looking for work or juggling work and caring.